 ROW RIVER WATER TREATMENT PLANT: The City continues to work on perfecting water rights for the Row River Water Treatment Plant.
 Currently 4 MGD of water rights are perfected for the plant with 2 MGD under permit.
-City staff is working with GSI Water Solutions, Inc. to perfect the water rights under permit and hopes to have the State of Oregon Water Resources Department approval by the end of 2019.
+City staff is working with GSI Water Solutions, Inc. to perfect the water rights under permit and hopes to have the State of Oregon Water Resources Department approval by the end of 2020.

-Water System Planning and Improvements (Continued)
+Water System Planning and Improvements (continued)

-The City is currently working with Ameresco, an energy audit company, to study the feasibility of upgrading the current manual read water meters to automated water meters.
-The automated meters will send water usage information every 15 minutes to City Hall with the ability to alert City staff of any sudden water usage surges that could indicate a water line break.
+COMING SOON: AUTOMATED WATER METERS: In the late fall of 2019, the City Council approved the replacement of the current manual read water meters to automated water meters.
+The automated meters will send water usage information every 15 minutes to City Hall with the ability to alert City staff of any sudden water usage surges that will indicate a water line break.
 The automated meters will save employee costs and reduce water loss and potential property damage.
+Installation began in February and is expected to be completed by July of 2020.